lulitao1997/smart_ob/README.md

 for book insert / delete, just use std::vector's insert, delete, only the levels behind this level where moved.

 since in real world, orderbook usually change near top of the book, this will perform better than `std::map`

+`std::list<Order>` can be replaced with intrusive list, to remove one layer of indirection.

+allocation of layers / orders struct can use memory pool